12 Twitter Marketing Strategy Tips for Your Business

 As you might already know, video marketing has only increased in popularity over the last couple of years.
 Twitter is no different.
 Companies can either use Twitter’s native video feature or utilize the live streaming app, Periscope.

 6. Use Twitter Chat

 Twitter chats may be another great untapped resource for many companies.
-Take a look at this calendar to see if any of these would be a good fit for your industry.
+Take a look at these tips for hosting a successful Twitter chat.

 7. Create a Thread